eiriklied/coffee_script_article/README.md

 browsers and browser versions and you avoid weird bugs caused by misplaced semicolons, array iteration, accidental global scoping and so on.

-## Feature #win
+## What's great about CoffeeScript?
-  - Readability features and conciseness: significant indentation, suffixable operators, ...
+Finally time for some code!
+The following sections show a few of the features CoffeeScript brings to the table.

 ### It's JavaScript

 One of the great features of CoffeeScript is that it compiles down to fully readable JavaScript.
-And because it's just JavaScript, it integrates well with existing JavaScript frameworks like jQuery and your legacy JavaScript code.
+And because it's just JavaScript, it works seamlessly with existing JavaScript frameworks like jQuery and your legacy JavaScript code.

 Example of trivial use of jQuery:

     // JavaScript
     $(function(){
       var name = "Developer";